bietkul/bietkul/README.md

 ### Hi there 👋

 #### Who I am?
-- A software engineer based in India, having 6+ years of hands-on experience in building web and mobile apps for startups.
+- A software engineer based in India, having ~7 years of hands-on experience in building web and mobile apps for startups.
+- Building front-end at Zoom.us
 - Co-author and maintainer of ReactiveSearch, the most popular UI library to build search interfaces with Elasticsearch.
-- Leading front-end team at ReactiveSearch.io.
+- Led front-end team at ReactiveSearch.io.

 <!--Github Stats-->
 <p float="left">